codeAligned/blog1/content/post/elasticsearch/install.md

 <!--more-->

-# Installation guide for Mac
+#  Install Elastic Search on Mac

 Make sure you have `homebrew` installed first!